 Developmental Editing ($.05 per word)

 This is a more thorough and detailed editing of the manuscript.
 It’s a bit more time-intensive, but provides more feedback to the author.
-Developmental Editing does all the things Copy Editing does plus …
+Developmental editing deconstructs the story and examines the following:

 + Plot pacing